goldfrank/erdo/README.md

 **Quick example:**

-Put erdo.pyt in your working directory, and import the library:
+Put erdo.py in your working directory, and import the library:
 ```python
 from erdo import *
 ```